sarangspadalkar/hangmanGame/README.md

 # Hangman Game
 This a classic Hangman game to predict the USA state.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) .

 Installation Steps: